Sanika-k-1317/Write-mate_eklavya23/README.md

 ## Aim

-The project aims to create a system consisting of trained neural network that generates realistic handwritten text from input text.
+The project aims to create a system consisting of trained neural network based on LSTM and Attention that generates realistic handwritten text from input text.

 ## Description
 The project is an implementation of Alex Graves 2014 paper [Generating Sequences With